 PAS stands for (Problem, Agitation Solution)

-Problem – Identify and describe in details a problem your target audience encounters
+Problem – Identify and describe in detail a problem your target audience encounters

 Agitation – Remind them how annoying/appalling that problem is in such a way that they feel it in their guts to the point where they feel the need for a solution Asap…